Manaslu: Verification issues

 Manaslu has been identified as being one of the most problematic eight-thousanders for summit verification.
 Like Shishapangma, Manaslu has a false summit that is separated from the true summit by a long and dangerous sharp corniced ridge.
-A 2021 investigation by a team of international experts that was reported in the American Alpine Journal, estimated that the vast majority of climbers who claimed to have summitted Manaslu, had not in fact stood on the true peak.
+In 2021, an investigation by a team of international experts reported in the American Alpine Journal that the vast majority of climbers who claimed to have summited Manaslu had not in fact stood on the true peak.